Collagen is the most abundant protein in your body.

 Between 1–10% of muscle tissue is composed of collagen.
 This protein is necessary to keep your muscles strong and functioning properly (19).

 In one study, 27 frail men took 15 grams of collagen while participating in an exercise program daily for 12 weeks.
-Compared to men who exercised but did not take collagen, their muscle mass and strength was significantly higher (20).
+Compared to men who exercised but did not take collagen, they gained significantly more muscle mass and strength (20).

 Researchers have suggested that taking collagen may promote the synthesis of muscle proteins such as creatine, and may also stimulate muscle growth after exercise (20).